LLPPR/VDJ_Skin_WebSimulator/README.md

 ## Description
 This project provides a web-based simulator for designing Virtual DJ skins.
 It allows for real-time preview of changes to the skin design using an XML file.
 The simulator leverages HTML, CSS, and JavaScript to simulate the skin layout and styles defined in the XML file.

+## Rationale
+The purpose of this project is to provide an intuitive and visual way for artists to design and customize Virtual DJ skins without needing in-depth coding knowledge.
+By using web technologies, this tool offers a flexible and accessible platform for skin design.

 ## Directory Structure
 ```
 VDJ_Skin_WebSimulator/